-Before you read Look at the pictures and heading/s and
+Before you read Look at the pictures and heading/s and try to predict what the text will be about.
+Skim the page to see what you will read about.

 If the bees like the smell of your cold drink, they pay close attention to the forager.
 The forager bee carries on talking to them by dancing for them and wiggling its body.